vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 Starting with vSphere 8.0.2, the SCG introduced sample scripts to automate auditing.
 The scripts serve three main purposes:

-- **Ease of Use for Beginners**: These scripts act as a stepping stone for those new to scripting, while also having an important purpose.
+- **Ease of Use for Beginners**: These scripts are a starting point for administrators who are new to scripting.
 Using the readily available VMware PowerCLI cmdlets with PowerShell makes vSphere automation straightforward.
-The scripts prioritize readability over programmatic elegance to ensure they align closely with SCG examples and can be easily modified by administrators as needed.
+The scripts prioritize readability over programmatic elegance to help ensure they align closely with SCG examples and can be easily modified by administrators as needed.

 - **Simplicity & Integration**: Adhering to the UNIX philosophy of doing one thing and doing it well, these scripts each have a single purpose, and can be used in conjunction with inherent features of PowerShell.
 For instance, use of the `Select-String` command for pattern matching, such as for finding audit lines containing the labels [PASS] and [FAIL].
 Extensive examples are provided below.

 - **Generating Audit Records**: The output is structured to provide audit details like dates, times, hostnames, and current configurations.
-This allows the scripts to capture a snapshot of an environment, aiding regulatory compliance, and also allowing administrators to demonstrate progress.
+The scripts capture a point-in-time record of an environment.
+Administrators can use that record as compliance evidence and to demonstrate progress.

-While these tools offer significant advantages, they aren't a one-size-fits-all solution.
+These tools reduce manual effort, but they do not cover everything.
 They can't assess design nuances, firewall configurations, patch levels, and more.
-There are also a number of controls that do not have programmatic methods of assessment, either.
-Nevertheless, these samples might decrease the manual effort tied to the SCG's controls.
+Some controls cannot be assessed programmatically.

 ## License and Disclaimer